Artyum/DatabaseMaintenance/README.md

    - Kill operations after some time if they are `SUSPENDED`
 7. **Restore FULL Recovery Model (if it was originally)**
 8. **Enable Backup Jobs**

+Operations are performed in parallel on several databases per instance, as specified in the JSON configuration file.

 ## Recommended Usage